akarsh-prabhakara/akarsh-prabhakara.github.io/_pages/about.md

 I have built systems that use millimeter wave radio frequencies for realizing key applications in transportation, robotics, critical infrastructure monitoring and wireless communication.
 {: style="text-align: justify;"}

-My work has won Best Paper Honorable Mention and in the spirit of demonstrable systems research, Best Demo, Demo Runner-Up and Top-5 Demos as well.
+My work has won Best Paper Honorable Mention and in the spirit of demonstrable systems research, Best Demo and Demo Runner-Up as well.
 My research was also featured in [Gizmodo](https://gizmodo.com/researchers-find-that-radar-can-be-used-to-detect-a-nai-1844635816) and [Hackster.io](https://www.hackster.io/news/researchers-develop-system-that-monitors-tire-wear-in-real-time-4ff4d9c738f3) to name a few.
 One of my notable impacts is in transferring our academic work to an interested global company, Bridgestone Inc.
 {: style="text-align: justify;"}

 I am on the job market this cycle!